 Synthetic field temperature testing

 Unlike natural grass, synthetic turf fields can become dangerously hot.
 The plastic carpet may get up to 70 degrees hotter than the surrounding air.
-Temperatures can typically range from 120-150 degrees on warm sunny days.
-Excess heat is independent of infill choice, since it is mostly reflecting from the fibers of the synthetic turf carpet.
+Surface temperatures can typically range from 120-150 degrees on warm sunny days.
+Excess heat is independent of infill choice since the fibers of the synthetic turf carpet are a major contributing factor, according to Penn State research.

 Heat is an issue regardless of geographic area.
-Record high temperatures have been measured at 200 degrees in Utah, and 175 degrees in Pennsylvania.
+Record high surface temperatures have been measured at 200 degrees in Utah, and 175 degrees in Pennsylvania.
+Scientists at the University of Florida have measured 174 degrees.
 A changing climate means unsafe field temperatures will become a more common occurrence.

 Heat is an issue regardless of geographic area.
-Record high temperatures have been measured at 200 degrees in Utah, and 175 degrees in Pennsylvania.
+Record high surface temperatures have been measured at 200 degrees in Utah, and 175 degrees in Pennsylvania.
+Scientists at the University of Florida have measured 174 degrees.
 A changing climate means unsafe field temperatures will become a more common occurrence.

 According to the EPA, impacts of this "heat island" effect include: